Kubernetes#

 Option 3: You have the config file in another location, and you set the

-var in the Lithops config:k8s: kubecfg_path: <path-to-kube-config-file>
+kubecfg_pathvar in the Lithops config:k8s: kubecfg_path: <path-to-kube-config-file>

 Configure a private container registry for your runtime#

-Configure Docker hub#
+Configure Docker Hub#

-To configure Lithops to access a private repository in your docker hub account, you need to extend the kubernetes config and add the following keys:
+To configure Lithops to access a private repository in your Docker Hub account, you need to extend the kubernetes config and add the following keys:

 k8s: